-3.1 In the year ended 30 May 2010, total traffic on the Australia - South Africa route totalled just under 347,000 passenger movements, a slight increase in the number of travellers on the route compared with two years ago.
-This number is made of passengers originating in or destined for Australia or South Africa, as well as travellers on the route who have come from or are destined for other countries (eg. New Zealand).
-The plateau in traffic levels over the past two years has coincided with the global economic downturn and a period of modest recovery from that.
-There is a contrast with the two years prior to this, when traffic levels increased by over nine per cent in each of those years.

-3.2 The "origin-destination" traffic between Australia and South Africa totalled nearly 279,000 passengers in the year ending May 2010, or about 2,680 passengers travelling each way each week.
-Of these passengers, over 72% travelled on the direct services between the two countries.
+- 3.1 In the year ended 30 June 2010, total traffic on the Australia South Africa route totalled just under 358,000 passenger movements, an increase of about six per cent in the number of travellers on the route compared with two years ago.
+This number is made up of passengers originating in or destined for Australia or South Africa, as well as travellers on the route who have come from, or are destined for, other countries (eg. New Zealand).
+The modest growth in traffic levels over the past two years has coincided with the global economic downturn and a period of modest recovery from that.
+There is a contrast with the two years prior to this, when traffic levels increased by over nine per cent in each of those years. - 3.2 The "origin-destination" traffic between Australia and South Africa totalled nearly 290,000 passengers in the year ending June 2010, or about 2,790 passengers travelling each way each week.
+Of these passengers, just over 72% travelled on the direct services between the two countries.
 This is about a four percentage points higher proportion than the direct share nearly two years ago.
 The change reflects growth in the direct market, but also a decline in the number of passenger travelling via third-countries between Australia and South Africa over the past two years.
 The remaining 28% of passengers with a destination of Australia or South Africa travelled via third-countries.
 The shift towards a higher percentage of direct travel is a reversal of the trend towards a growing share for indirect travel market which was evident over earlier years.

 3.3 Nearly 20% of passengers travelling over the route originated in or were destined for countries beyond South Africa or Australia (through-traffic).
-This market segment, totalling

-68,000 people, has shown little growth in the past two years, after a nearly 12% rise in the year immediately preceding that period.
+This market segment, totalling 68,000 people, has shown little growth in the past two years, after about a 15% rise in the two-year period immediately preceding that.